 Adding content like maps, audio, and video to your site is an excellent way to create an interactive experience for your visitors.
 In addition, it’s a helpful way to give users the information they need to find your business locations.

-In this article, we share several methods for adding Google maps to your WordPress site.
+In this article, we share several methods for adding custom Google maps to your WordPress site.

 Before we start, what are the benefits of embedding interactive maps on your site?

 Why Should You Embed Google Maps on Your Website?